Iran releases Oscar-winning film actress held over protests

 One message had expressed solidarity with the first man to be executed on charges linked to the protests, which were triggered by the death of a woman in police custody and have escalated into widespread calls for the overthrow of Iran’s ruling clerics.

-The protests mark one of the biggest challenges to the Islamic Republic since it was established after the 1979 revolution.
+The protests mark one of the biggest challenges to the Islamic Republic since it was established after the 1979 Islamic Revolution.
 Security forces have used live ammunition, bird shot, tear gas and batons to disperse protesters, according to rights groups.

 Mohsen Shekari was executed Dec.
 9 after being charged by an Iranian court with blocking a street in Tehran and attacking a member of the country’s security forces with a machete.
 A week later, Iran executed a second prisoner, Majidreza Rahnavard, by public hanging.
 He had been accused of stabbing two members of the paramilitary Basij militia, which is leading the crackdown.